-he new National Agreement between NALC and USPS, pending ratification by the membership this month, sets the terms and conditions that the parties have agreed will govern the workplace for city carriers through May 20, 2023.
-This tentative contract includes many new or increased rights and benefits, while continuing many existing provisions that city carriers currently enjoy.
+Grievance arbitration procedure protects letter carriers' rights he National Agreement between NALC and the Postal Service sets the terms and conditions that the parties have agreed will govern the workplace for city carriers.
 Despite the agreement between NALC and USPS, occasionally these rights and benefits become the subject of dispute between NALC members and postal management.

-"To best enforce these rights, all letter carriers, including city carrier assistants, should understand the grievance procedure and how it works," NALC President Fredric Rolando said.
+"To best enforce these rights, all letter carriers, including CCAs and PTFs, should understand the grievance procedure and how it works," NALC President Brian L. Renfroe said.

-Article 15 of the contract lavs out the grievance-arbitration procedure that is used to resolve disputes.
+Article 15 of the National Agreement lays out the grievance-arbitration procedure that is used to resolve disputes.
 Though the process includes several steps, it is designed to resolve disputes and grievances at the lowest possible step.
-Understanding the grievance process will put you in a much better position to help yourself, your shop steward and your fellow carriers if management violates the contract.
+Understanding the grievance process will put you in a much better position to help yourself, your shop steward, and your fellow carriers if management violates the contract.

 The grievance procedure starts with your shop steward.
 Shop stewards are the foot soldiers in NALC's efforts to enforce the National Agreement.
 Stewards are letter carriers with special training and knowledge of the contract.
-Whenever management fails to provide a letter carrier with what he or she is entitled to under the National Agreement, the steward is the first to handle the problem.
-Talk to your steward if you have an issue, no matter how large or small.
+Whenever management fails to provide a letter carrier with what they are entitled to under the National Agreement, the steward is the first to handle the problem.
+Talk to your steward if you have an issue, no matter how large or small the issue may be.

 Sometimes problems are resolved without the letter carriers involved even knowing about it.
-"When a steward goes to a manager and fixes a problem or a potential problem, just by informing the manager of the situation or reminding the manager of what the contract requires, sometimes that's enough," Rolando said.
-"The issue gets nipped in the bud, and letter carriers down the line may never have to deal with the problem in the first place."
+"Many times, a steward goes to a manager and fixes a problem, or a potential problem, just by informing the manager of the situation or reminding the manager of what the contract requires," Renfroe said.
+"The issue gets resolved before it begins, and letter carriers down the line may never have to deal with the problem in the first place."

-All letter carriers have rights under the National Agreement, and all letter carriers should ask a steward to enforce those rights if they have been violated or denied.
+All letter carriers have rights under the National Agreement and all letter carriers should ask a steward to enforce those rights if they have been violated or denied.
 If other attempts to resolve a dispute or correct a contract violation fail, the steward may decide that a grievance is necessary.

 A grievance is a dispute, difference, disagreement or complaint between the parties related to wages, hours or working conditions of letter carriers.
-The process gives all letter carriers the opportunity to have their voices heard when management violates letter carrier rights under the National Agreement.
+The process gives every letter carrier an opportunity to have their voice heard when management violates the National Agreement.

 The National Agreement requires that grievances be filed within 14 days of when the contract violation took place, so be sure to talk to your steward as soon as possible after you become aware of a problem.

 In each grievance, the union asks for a remedy.
-The remedy request should accomplish a few goals.
-It should require management to stop violating the contract.
-It sometimes requires a monetary award to compensate the letter carrier if he or she suffered a loss in pay or some other loss because of the contract violation.
-It is important to give your shop steward all of the information about the issue so he or she can request the appropriate remedy.
+The remedy request should accomplish a couple of goals.
+For starters, it should require that management stop violating the contract.
+Additionally, some grievances ask for a monetary award to compensate the letter carrier if they suffered a loss in pay or some other loss because of the contract violation.
+It is important to give your shop steward all the information about the issue so the steward can request the appropriate remedy.